Setting up Google Analytics Goals and Funnels for my website

 You set Goals at the view level of your Google Analytics admin.
-To find a view, select an account, property, and a view, then click Goals:
+To find a view, select an account, a property, and a view, then click Goals:

 Click + NEW GOAL:

 In the Goal setup, select the Template checkbox, then select Place an order in the REVENUE section.
 Click Continue: